erincunningham7/project-portfolio-five/README.md

 ## Deployment

+### Version Control

+The Clean Cosmetics website was created using Gitpod and pushed to github to the remote repository ‘project-portfolio-five’.

+The following git commands were used religiously throughout the website's development to push code to the remote repo:

+git add . - This command was used to add the changed file(s) to the staging area before they were committed to the local repository.

+git commit -m “commit message” - This command was used to commit the changes to the remote repo queue ready for the last step in the process.

+git push - This command was used to push all of the committed code to the repository on github.

 ### Before Deployment

 To ensure the application is deployed correctly on Heroku it is imperative to update the requirements.txt.
 This is a list of requirements that the application needs in order to run correctly and without error.